 There were also two security watchmen who split the overnight shifts on our small campus.

 One of the security guards went by the name Denver.
 I don’t know if it was real or a nickname.
 I do know it fit him.
 He was in his early 70’s and probably weighed as much.
 He had a slight Tennessee accent.
 He was as friendly as a green light.
 Everybody liked him.
-One time Ice asked if Denver would protect him if a riot broke out.
+One time Ice asked if Denver would protect him if a riot broke out on campus.

 Denver only revealed a wry smile: “Shoot!
 With the amount of money they are paying me, you’re on your own.”